AmeerAbed/separation-of-concerns/week-3/README.md

 ## Assignments

-This week there is 1 project, and 4 exercise sets.
+This week there is 1 project, and  exercise sets.

 ### Project: ``

 ### Exercises

+* Study the [_Debugging_ challenges](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/debugging/) from FreeCodeCamp
+  * Copy-paste each and every exercise into [JS Tutor](http://pythontutor.com/javascript.html#mode=edit) to get the most out of your studying!

 ---
 ---